 The comity system was somewhat similar to the way public utilities often operate.
-In that case, a power company providing electricity or gas to a geographic area will have exclusive rights to be the distributor of electricity or gas in that area.
+In such cases, a power company providing electricity or gas to a geographic area has exclusive rights to be the electricity or gas supplier in that area.

 Comity agreements were supposed to eliminate unnecessary duplication, reduce confusion among unbelievers, diminish "competition" among churches, and ensure that all areas of a given country had somebody responsible for evangelizing it.
 The idea was to have "togetherness" in a sense of purpose, but with each organization having a geographic area all to itself.
 However laudable those goals may have been, the system had serious flaws, including:

 For these and other reasons, the comity system fell short of its lofty expectations.
-By the middle of the twentieth century, it had been discarded.
+By the middle of the twentieth century, comity had been discarded.

 Today, there's something better going on than comity agreements.
 It's called collaboration.
 To be sure, comity could be seen as a type of collaboration.
 However, it was basically an agreement saying, "I'll stay out of your territory if you stay out of mine."

 Today, missionaries worldwide collaborate on things ranging from dealing with government officials to compassionate ministry efforts.
-Collaboration doesn't involve obliterating denominational distinctive.
-It simply means walking alongside each other and interacting in ways supportive of the core values of each group.
+Collaboration doesn't mean obliterating denominational distinctives.
+It simply means walking alongside each other and interacting in ways supportive of each group's core values.

 One example of what goes on today in terms of collaboration would be a well-drilling project in Haiti.
 We Nazarenes got a grant from a Canadian provincial government to drill village water wells.
 We provided the well locations, usually the corner of a church property.
 We didn't have well-drilling equipment, but the Mennonites did.
 The Mennonites didn't have the needed hand pumps, but World Vision did.